VaibhavTalkhande/stockit/README.md

 # Stockit

 > _This is the client-side (Next.js) app for Stockit.
 The content and features are closely aligned with the [Stockit Backend](https://github.com/VaibhavTalkhande/stockit-backend), which provides the REST API and business logic.
-We also offer a desktop version built with ElectronJS.
+It also have a desktop version built with ElectronJS.
 For full backend features, API endpoints, and business logic, see the backend README._

 Stockit is a modern inventory, sales, and customer management solution for retail stores.
 The frontend is built with [Next.js](https://nextjs.org) and communicates with a Node.js/Express/MongoDB backend.
 Stockit provides a responsive dashboard for managing your business, with authentication, analytics, and AI-powered business suggestions (via Gemini AI).